 Next, providers will use a gritty toothpaste to clean and polish the teeth to make them look more attractive.
 They’ll then give you a professional flossing service to remove food debris in between the teeth before finishing with fluoride treatment at times.

-For example, if you get a dental plan that costs $50 a month, you can expect that the provider will cover an extremely high percentage of the total cost of procedures.
 This can be significant for emergency procedures like tooth extraction, a filling, or a root canal.
-But if you pay lower monthly prices, you can expect a smaller percentage of these services covered.
+But if you pay lower monthly prices, you can expect a smaller percentage of these services to be covered.

-For cleanings, most insurance plans will cover the full cost of at least one yearly deep cleaning and checkup.
+When it comes to teeth cleaning costs, most insurance plans will cover the full price of at least one yearly deep cleaning and checkup.
 This usually includes x-rays or other coinciding procedures you might need during your visit.
-But remember that these services aren’t really “free” because you’re still paying monthly fees or a deductible, even during months when you don’t get dental care.

 If you don’t have insurance, the good news is that deep cleanings are usually the least expensive procedure compared to most other dentistry services.
 The bad news is that they can still run you a lot of money.
 The average cost of a teeth cleaning, exam, and checkup out of pocket is $90 to $200.